wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 ```
 mcm> set <PARAM>:[PROCESS_TYPE]=<VALUE>,<PARAM>:[PROCESS_TYPE]=<VALUE> mycluster;
 ```
-Set MemReportFrequency to 10 and FragmentLogFileSize to 24M for both NDBMTD, look in main cluster log that reports are  being written and also look at size of log files on disk.
+Set *MemReportFrequency* to 10 and *FragmentLogFileSize* to 24M for both NDBMTD, look in main cluster log that reports are  being written and also look at size of log files on disk.
 ```
 mcm> set FragmentLogFileSize:ndbmtd=24M,MemReportFrequency:ndbmtd=10 mycluster;
 ```
+Set *MemReportFrequency* back to default value (0).